ridewithgps/developers/endpoints/events.md

 * The routes are in their short representation.
 Fetch the route URL to get track points, course points and points of interest.
 * The organizer key is present only for organizations.
 It lists the organization members that are organizers of the event.
 * The participant key lists users with their participation `status`.
 Possible values are `joined`, `interested`, `declined` and `disallowed`.
-* The participant key only lists users if the authenticated user owns the event.
+* The participant key is present and lists participants only if the authenticated user owns the event.

 If the authenticated user does not have permission to view the event, a `403 - Forbidden` error is returned.